MKLab-ITI/pygrank/README.md

 ```

 ### Related
-Here, we list additional publications whose methods are fully or partially implemented in this library.
+Here, we list additional publications whose methods are either fully
+or partially implemented in this library.
 ```
 @article{tsioutsiouliklis2020fairness,
   title={Fairness-Aware Link Analysis},